zephyrproject-rtos/zephyr/doc/kernel_v2/data_passing/message_queues.rst

 It must then be initialized by calling :cpp:func:`k_msgq_init()`.

-The following code defines and initializes an empty message queue that is capable of holding 10 items.
+The following code defines and initializes an empty message queue that is capable of holding 10 items, each of which is 12 bytes long.

 .. code-block:: c

     struct data_item_type {
-        ...
+        uint32_t field1;
+	uint32_t field2;
+	uint32_t field3;
     };

     char __aligned(4) my_msgq_buffer[10 * sizeof(data_item_type)];